DaveSkender/Stock.Indicators/docs/_indicators/Keltner.md

 You must have at least `2×N` or `N+100` periods of `quotes`, whichever is more, where `N` is the greater of `E` or `A` periods, to cover the convergence periods.
 Since this uses a smoothing technique, we recommend you use at least `N+250` data points prior to the intended usage date for better precision.

 `quotes` is an `IEnumerable<TQuote>` collection of historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
 See [the Guide]({{site.baseurl}}/guide/#historical-quotes) for more information.

+### Chaining

+This indicator is not chain-enabled and must be generated from `quotes`.
+It **cannot** be used for further processing by other chain-enabled indicators.

 ## Response